 You won't have refill the built-in reservoir often, as it can hold 12.1 ounces at a time.
 The reservoir door, instead of flipping up, flips to the side, which may be inconvenient for those who are left-handed.
 Aside from that, it is easy to fill, and the reservoir seals off leaks.

 The cord is a bit short, measuring 8.08 feet in length, and we wished it would have been longer for more flexibility in our tests.
-However, it is a swivel cord, so it works to stay out of your way and not snag on any fabric you've already ironed.
+If you know you will need a longer cord, consider the T-fal FV4495, which has a 12-foot cord.
+However, the Ultimate Professional has a swivel cord, so even if it is short it stays out of your way and does not snag on any fabric you've already ironed.

 If you leave the iron on but unused for four minutes in an upright position, it automatically shuts off.
 Though this is the shortest time on our lineup and therefore the safest, it may also be annoying if you are working on a project where you are ironing constantly, as you will have to wait for it to regain heat.
 There is not a way to override this.
 As we tested it, the body and buttons stayed cool to the touch.

 The Ultimate Professional has the best warranty and customer service options of any irons on our lineup.
 Shark's five-year product warranty gives you long-lasting protection.
 It also has a FAQs section on its website, along with a product manual.
 You can contact its customer service department by live chat, email or phone if needed.